 “It’s probably my least favorite [of the theater spaces],” Cruz said.
 “The way that it’s set up, it’s kind of hard to connect to the audience in that space.”

 Cruz has performed at other spaces, such as the Yale Cabaret, which she described as a theater meant to allow students to “kind of throw paint on the wall” by experimenting with new artistic ideas.
 But the existing facilities did not meet the infrastructural or technical support needed to allow students to do that.

-She hopes that the designs for the new theater facilities will be able to “meet students’ ideas” by fixing these problems with the existing buildings.
+She hopes that the designs for the new theater facilities will be able to “meet students’ ideas” and add modular staging systems from https://modularflatstaging.co.uk/.

 “That’s something that I really hope to see if these plans come to fruition,” Cruz said.

 Theater professor Joseph Roach also welcomed the change but expressed skepticism over its implementation.
 Roach told the News that he sat on a series of planning committees for new facility proposals over the last two decades — the University, he said, made grand promises towards the arts in these proposals but later failed to follow through on them.

 In a 2012 external routine review of the University’s departments and programs, a panel of experts examined existing theater spaces for Yale undergraduates and found poor infrastructure.
 The status of theater buildings was “appalling,” Roach said.